wenbobao/PPiOS-Rename/README.md

 `?` matches any single character, while `*` matches any number of characters.

 #### Exclusion propagation
 When excluding items using either `-i` or `-F`, if the excluded item matches a class or protocol name, then this can lead to a cascade effect of exclusions.
 If a class is excluded, then it will also exclude all of the class's methods and properties.
-This can also include names of protocol methods/properties.
+This can extend to names of protocol methods/properties.

-For example, if a class name is excluded, then the following is also excluded: (assuming ClassName is the class name)
+For example, if a class name is excluded, then the following is also excluded (assuming ClassName is the class name):

 1. ClassNameProtocol
 2. ClassNameDelegate
 3. All of the methods and properties defined within the class

-When excluding properties, the following names are also excluded: (assuming the propery name is `propertyName`)
+When excluding properties, the following names are also excluded (assuming the propery name is `propertyName`):

 1. _propertyName
 2. setPropertyName